 1. S/he can issue a new order based on the percentages in the Child Support Standards Act (CSSA) or

-2. S/he can issue an order of no adjustment where applying the CSSA shows that no adjustment should be made.
+2. S/he can issue an order of no adjustment because the CSSA shows that no adjustment should be made.

 If a new order is made based on the CSSA, that order could be more, or less, than current order.
 Read this PDF for more information on how the Child Support Standards Act (CSSA) affects child support amounts.

-The date that the court's new order will go into effect will be the earlier of the following two choices:
+The date that the court's new order will go into effect on whichever date is the earliest:

 - The date of the court's decision, or